 Social media as a whole is usually is looked upon as a singular niche in research but what has been observed from the data is that acts of CJ and acts of community are connected to each other and by making this connection the question of gain can be answered.
 If the definitions of CJ and community within the bounds of social media are looked upon from a different perspective, then we can see that together they add up to something much bigger than research has defined up until now.
 By the application of Connectivism Theory and the understanding of how one gains social capital in this theory, CJ and online communities facilitate the understanding of what a person might gain and this question gets answered.
 By seeing that r/education contains both acts of CJ and acts of community a subscriber gains a place where learning can take place in a fashion of their choosing.

-7 - Further research and limitations:
+Further Research and Limitations

 There are several limitations that one must keep in mind.
 For one, this research has a sample of just under 300 posts that were gathered from two different chunks of 25 day in two different times of year (November and July).
 This sample has its limits and it is possible that a repeat for the data analysis would prove prudent in order to confirm the results of this study.
 In addition, the active number of participants is not very high and the interaction between subscribers is limiting.
 Further test such as: number of people going into the posts and people going into the links, might strengthen the data by showing the activity of the members of the group.
 This research has referred to the overlap between posters in the UGS posts and the link posts but this was done to the posters alone and not the commenters.
 Looking for overlap between the two groups commenters would add to the significant differences between the groups.